Skip to main content

 • Balance sheets, which show what the company owns (its assets) and what it owes (its liabilities), as well as the shareholders' equity.
 A balance sheet gives you a sense of how a company finances its operations and growth, and of its financial stability.

-• Cash flow statement, which tracks how cash actually moves through the business, including operating cash flow (the cash generated by operations) and free cash flow (the cash left after necessary investments).
-These numbers help you gauge the company’s ability to sustain and grow its operations.
-They’re usually split into three sections: operating, investing, and financing.
+• Cash flow statements, which track how cash moves through the business, including operating cash flow (the cash generated by operations) and free cash flow (the cash left after necessary investments).
+These figures help you gauge the company's ability to sustain and grow its operations.
+They're usually split into three sections: operating, investing, and financing.

 Evaluate key ratios